HoodieWhatie/SystemStatistics/README.md

 One of the libraries used, `pythonping`, controls the socket layer of the OS and can only be modified by the root user.
 This also means that `$ sudo pip3` and `$ sudo python3` have to be used when installing the Python libraries and when executing the script.
 You can also launch the code in your IDE of choice (im using Thonny) by executing a terminal command like
 `$ sudo thonny SystemStatistics.py`

 1) Download and save the SystemStatistics.py file to your device in the directory of your choosing.
 I use `home/pi/Documents/Python`

-2) Run the following commands in your bash terminal:\n `$ sudo pip3 install pyspectator`
+2) Run the following commands in your bash terminal:
+`$ sudo pip3 install pyspectator`
 `$ sudo pip3 install pythonping`